 |Sony A7 (⇒ lft | rgt)||2400||no||3.0||1230||tilting||no||8000||5.0||no||no|

 The D750 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the RX1R has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX1R was succeeded by the Sony RX1R II.

 So how do things add up?
-Which of the two cameras – the Sony RX1R or the Nikon D750 – has the upper hand?
+Is the Sony RX1R better than the Nikon D750 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Ready to shoot: Comes with a build-in lens, while the D750 requires a separate lens.

 - More compact: Is smaller (113x65mm vs 141x113mm) and thus needs less room in the bag.